 - Atikah Amalina

 - Haifa Beseisso

 - Shaikha AlRashed

 - The Sane Adventurer

 And yes, I mainly listed female writers.
 That’s intentional because Muslim women are often spoken about but rarely given space to tell our own stories.
 But that’s a whole different post.

 Let’s Increase Diversity in Travel Blogging

 While this post cannot solve the problem of Orientalism in travel writing, I wanted to bring your attention to it.
 Because problems need to be acknowledged before they can be fixed.
-And talking about the lack of diversity in travel blogging is crucial if we aim for a more inclusive approach to travel writing.
+And talking about the lack of diversity in travel blogging is crucial if we aim for a more inclusive and honest approach to travel writing.
 Things should not remain as they are.
 So let’s all address Orientalism in travel blogging when we see it.

 2020 is almost here, and I hope we can do away with Orientalism in travel blogging.
 Because there really is no place for it.

 Have you noticed Orientalism in travel blogging?
 Do you think Muslim travelers are being considered by publications?
 Do Muslim travel bloggers receive enough of a platform?
 And do you have any other suggestions for increasing diversity in travel writing?